-If you’re considering an antenna like our Televes DigiNova Boss, you have a lot to feel good about.
+If you’re considering an antenna like our Televes DiNova Boss Mix, you have a lot to feel good about.
 It’s solidly built, a great performer, and has advanced features like LTE filtering to keep stray signals out that might cause interference.
 But don’t think that because you see a lot of plastic that you can skip the grounding phase.

 The antenna is mostly plastic on the outside, but there’s still metal on the inside.
-Not only that, but you’re pretty much always going to put it on a metal mast and that will need to be grounded for sure.
+The entire idea of the plastic radome is that it’s transparent to the weak signals used by television.
+It’s most certainly not going to block a massive lightning strike.
 So please, please don’t skip the grounding part.

 Televes’ own documentation for its “radomized antennas” calls for grounding both the antenna and the ground wire in a case like this.
 Yes, it’s true that I posted an article that said I don’t generally ground the mast, and laid out the reasoning behind it.
 But if the manufacturer goes to the trouble of saying you ought to ground the mast, well I’m going to ground the mast.
 And I’ll suggest that you do too.
 After all, it doesn’t hurt to have that extra level of protection.